Drowsy Truck Drivers often Cause Truck Driver Fatigue Accidents in Texas

 Contact our Texas truck accident lawyers for a no obligation free consultation.

-If you have been involved in a commercial truck accident in South Texas that fell asleep at the wheel, contact Herrman & Herrman, P.L.L.C., for legal assistance.
+If you have been involved in a commercial truck accident in Texas that fell asleep at the wheel, contact Herrman & Herrman, P.L.L.C., for legal assistance.

 We conduct thorough investigations and do the aggressive legal work required to secure justice for injured clients and grieving family members following catastrophic truck accidents.

 Our law firm has extensive experience in personal injury law, having handled more than 20,000 cases.
 We have office locations in Ft.
 Worth, Brownsville, McAllen, Corpus Christi, Corpus Christi South Side, San Antonio, and Houston.
 Herrman & Herrman, P.L.L.C. has Spanish-speaking and English-speaking staff so you can discuss your legal matter in the language that you feel most comfortable speaking.

 - Federal Motor Carrier Administration (FMCSA) – Large Truck and Bus Crash Facts 2013 (Tables 29 & 30)

 - FMCSA – 2015 Pocket Guide to Truck and Bus Statistics

 - FMCSA – CMV Driving Tips: Driver Fatigue